awsdocs/amazon-eks-user-guide/doc_source/sample-deployment.md

    ...
    ```

-   In the output, the value for `IP:` is a unique IP that is assigned to the pod from the CIDR block assigned to the subnet that the node is in, by default\.
-If you'd prefer that pods be assigned IP addresses from different CIDR blocks than the subnet that the node is in, you can change the default behavior\.
+   In the output, the value for `IP:` is a unique IP that's assigned to the pod from the CIDR block, by default\.
+This CIDR block is assigned to the subnet that the node is in\.
+If you prefer that pods be assigned IP addresses from different CIDR blocks, you can change the default behavior\.
 For more information, see [CNI custom networking](cni-custom-network.md)\.
 You can also see that the Kubernetes scheduler scheduled the pod on the node with the IP address `192.168.9.36`\.

-1. Execute a shell on one of the pods by replacing the <value> below with a value returned for one of your pods in step 3\.
+1. Run a shell on one of the pods by replacing the <value> below with a value returned for one of your pods in step 3\.

    ```
    kubectl exec -it <my-deployment-776d8f8fd8-78w66> -n <my-namespace> -- /bin/bash